Opinion | Zillow sent its algorithm to take on the housing market. The housing market won.

 Piskorski doubts blocks such as these will ever be good candidates for iBuying.
 Even with a really good pricing algorithm, iBuying might be able to cover only 20 percent of all home sales.

 Or perhaps less.
 In a relatively new development, there can still be a lot of variation.
 An algorithm can’t tell you which houses have ugly views or unpleasant neighbors.
 The seller, however, knows.
 If they’re willing to sell at a discount, that might be an indication their house isn’t as good as the ones your algorithm is comparing it to.
-While Piskorski’s research suggests that iBuying is potentially profitable, this will only be true if companies can manage this adverse selection problem.
+While Piskorski’s research suggests that iBuying is potentially profitable, this will be true only if companies can manage this adverse selection problem.

 What if they can’t?
 Zillow may simply have realized before anyone else that adverse selection is intractable.
 If so, other iBuyers will eventually fail, too.